chrfs/hsd-connect-2.0-backend/README.md

 [![Standard - JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-HSDConnect is a Plattform to find Projects and Collaborations within the HSD University.
+HSDConnect is a Plattform to find Projects and Collaborations.
 The architecture is splitted into two seperate parts, this is the API and builds on KoaJS as Web-Framework, MongoDB as document based Database and MongooseJS as ODM.

 ### Get started: